JPSieg/R2easyR/README.md

 ### The grey letters editor will print the lines for the new stockholm file in your R console.
 Note that lines 28 to 42, are showing that the specified nucleotides will be colored white (RGB 225, 225, 225).

-### Likewise, regions where no data is availible can be set to grey using the default settings of the grey letters editor:
+### Likewise, regions where no data is available can be set to grey using the default settings of the grey letters editor:

 ```{r}
 >r2easyR.grey_letters_editor(R2R.sto = "demo.sto", Nucleotides =c(1:30, 99:106, 117:124, 126:162, 167:176))